On a small Toronto beach, tucked away near an industrial area, COVID-19 conspiracy theorists bump and grind each other every Saturday night.

 While Saccoccia was not in attendance other Canadian anti-mask figures, like Letitia Montana, the woman who brought the ire of the internet down upon her by posting a video of her refusing to wear a mask at a hospital, were.

-The opinions on the pandemic varied wildly at the event but all followed some sort of conspiratorial leanings.
+The opinions on the pandemic varied wildly at the event but they all followed some sort of conspiratorial leanings.
 Some said that while they believed coronavirus was real, they didn’t believe it was as bad as experts say or thought mandatory face masks were a slippery slope to mandatory vaccines.
 Others outright called the pandemic a scam or a complete hoax.
 One person who routinely attends the event and helps the organizers make sure the beach was cleaned afterwards.
 He told VICE, while he does think COVID-19 is real it’s been “usurped and turned into something where a crisis is being used to further the agenda of people who want to control the population or maybe make a profit or whatever it may be.”

 Anti-mask sentiment and pushback on government regulations surrounding COVID-19 is growing quickly across the world.
 Recently in Canada, anti-mask protests have been popping up in almost every major city.
 In July, an anti-vaxxer group launched an $11 million lawsuit against Canada for its COVID-19 regulations.